f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab5.rst

     - If there are multiple links in the HA trunk and one interface goes down, but the remaining links can still handle the traffic, then the Admin might decide that this is not a reason to failover because of service stability.

-For detailed information and HA Best Practices, see following K-article:  - `K16947: F5 recommended practices for the HA group feature <https://support.f5.com/csp/article/K16947>`_
+For detailed information and HA Best Practices, see following K-article: `K16947: F5 recommended practices for the HA group feature <https://support.f5.com/csp/article/K16947>`_

 Task 3: Enable HA Group as the Preferred Failover Method
 ========================================================

 #.
-On Active BIG-IP, Navigate to: Device Management --> Traffic Groups --> *traffic-group-1* hyperlink
+On the Active BIG-IP, **Navigate to**: Device Management > Traffic Groups > *traffic-group-1* hyperlink:

    .. image:: ../images/image70.png

 #.
 From the "Health Monitor" Section, select the drop-down for "HA Group:"